Rooxo-RPG/RPG_misc/README.md

   * SAO_floor35 - SAO setting for GURPS
 * systems - RPG systems
 * unused - unused ideas for more worlds
+	* Gero - a race of froglike people
+	* Ucilan - a race of threeheaded snakes
+	* Kala - a race of people with stone skin
+	* ideas - ideas that haven't been fleshed out

 ## Sources